Outages will occur, files do get corrupted, and accidental data loss does happen

 So should I have a piecemeal approach to data loss or invest time in finding a comprehensive solution?

 Piecemeal Backup Strategy

-First one is the use of block level (Cinder) backups.
+The first one is the use of block-level (Cinder) backups.
 In the Kilo release, Cinder has incremental snapshots that provide a significant improvement for Cinder backups, but these backups are disruptive, where the application has to be taken offline to take a snapshot.

 Comprehensive Backup strategy

 The founders of Trilio proposed the Raksha project that calls for non-disruptive, application-aware, tenant-driven policy-based backups for cloud workloads consisting of one or more virtual machines with integration to the Horizon dashboard.

 Here the user has the flexibility to use Nova and/or Cinder volumes and a choice to store incremental and full backups on either Swift, Ceph, or NFS.

 The following are additional aspects that you should consider when researching how to prevent data loss:

 - Do I have critical workloads that are using OpenStack Ironic to provision bare metal, and do I need backups for these workloads?
 The best practice for a number of NoSQL databases is to run these scale-out databases on bare metal instances.